mozilla-services/heka/docs/source/config/outputs/dashboard.rst

 .. versionadded:: 0.7

 - headers (subsection, optional):
-    It is possible to inject arbitrary HTTP headers into each outgoing request by adding a TOML subsection entitled "headers" to you HttpOutput config section.
+    It is possible to inject arbitrary HTTP headers into each outgoing response by adding a TOML subsection entitled "headers" to you HttpOutput config section.
 All entries in the subsection must be a list of string values.